budgiedownunder/maze/src/csharp/MazeMauiApp/README.md

-# `MazeMauiApp` Assembly
+# `MazeMauiApp` Application

 ## Introduction

 The `MazeMauiApp` .NET application is a work-in-progress [MAUI](https://dotnet.microsoft.com/en-us/apps/maui) application.
-At the moment, it simply connected to the [`Maze.Api`](../Maze.Api/README.md) .NET assembly to prove that the connectivity through to the underlying Web Assembly functions correctly.
+At the moment, it simply connects to the [`Maze.Api`](../Maze.Api/README.md) .NET assembly to prove that the connectivity through to the underlying Web Assembly function.
+The plan is to develop it into a fully fledged application for defining and solving mazes.

 ## Getting Started